Skip to content

 As your drone script grows, your code will become complex and long.
 The Module System helps you stay organized by splitting code into multiple files.

-maths.add = func(a, b)
+calculator.add = func(a, b)

 return a + b